alegw/alegw.github.io/coinbase.md

 The first thing my friends told me when I asked them why they hadn't yet gotten into bitcoin despite wanting to was "Hey, I don't have a spare $7000 in cash to buy *a* bitcoin".
-They're financially and technically capable (one of them works at Google!), yet they thought bitcoin is only traded in whole units, like stocks.
+They're financially and technically capable (one of them works at Google!), yet they thought bitcoin was only traded in whole units, like stocks.

 - Sell *satoshis* to first-time users.